tuanngokien/DeFP/README.md

 <sup> #W, #TP and #FP are total warnings, true positives and false positives. </sup>

-## Identifier Abstraction Component <a name="identifier_abstraction"></a>
-DeFP abstracts all the identifiers before feeding them to the models.
-In particular, variables, function names, and constants in the extracted program slices are replaced by common symbolic names.
-See [source file](/src/identifier_abstraction.py) to understand identifier abstraction rules.
 ## Experimental Results <a name="experimental_results"></a>
 **RQ1.** How accurate is DeFP in ranking SA warnings? and how is it compared to the state-of-the-art approach CNN by Lee et al. [6]?